statesman/mixbev-receipts/README.md

 This one is configured to process and publish the updated data.

-It uses a `conda` virtual environment:
+It uses a `conda` virtual environment.

+(Note: If you are using a different virtual environment, you can use mixbev-pip.txt as a requirements file.)

 ## Setup
 This should only have to be done once on your machine.
 Assumes you are on Mac, but this should work with Windows.